Skip to Content Facebook Feature Image

 “I am worried that the overall consequence of this might be systems more intelligent than us that eventually take control,” Hinton said.

-Hinton, now 76, in the 1980s helped develop a technique known as backpropagation that has been instrumental in training machines how to “learn" by fine-tuning errors until they disappear.
-It’s similar to the way a student learns from a teacher with an initial solution graded and flaws identified and returned to be fixed and repaired.
+Hinton, 76, helped develop a technique in the 1980s known as backpropagation instrumental in training machines how to “learn" by fine-tuning errors until they disappear.
+It’s similar to the way a student learns, with an initial solution graded and flaws identified and returned to be fixed and repaired.
 This process continues until the answer matches the network’s version of reality.

-His team at the University of Toronto later wowed peers by using a neural network to win the prestigious ImageNet computer vision competition in 2012.
-That win spawned a flurry of copycats, giving birth to the rise of modern AI.
+Hinton's team at the University of Toronto wowed peers by using a neural network to win the prestigious ImageNet computer vision competition in 2012.
+That spawned a flurry of copycats and was “a very, very significant moment in hindsight and in the course of AI history,” said Stanford University computer scientist and ImageNet creator Fei-Fei Li.

 Hinton and fellow AI scientists Yoshua Bengio and Yann LeCun won computer science’s top prize, the Turing Award, in 2019.